slyh/Cities2-TrafficLightsEnhancement/README.md

 ## Notice

-* This project has moved to BepInEx version 6, which is not compatible with the previous BepInEx version 5

 * Suggestions wanted!
 What additional signal phases do you think should be included in the Traffic Lights Enhancement mod?
 Leave your opinion in the [Discussions section](https://github.com/slyh/Cities2-Various-Mods/discussions)!

 ## Mods